Hanover Tavern

 The Hanover Tavern is a community center, theatre, and recreational tavern located in Hanover, Virginia.
 Originally built in 1733, it is one of the oldest taverns in the United States.

 History

 The first tavern at this site was licensed in 1733 and has continued service without interruption.
 The inn initially provided food, drink and stable services for travelers.

-The Hanover County Courthouse is still an operating courthouse, the third oldest in use in the United States [needs citation].
+The Hanover County Courthouse is still an operating courthouse, the third oldest in use in the United States.
 Located along what is now historic U.S. Route 301, its site was adjacent to the original Shelton Tavern.
 Founding Father Patrick Henry, married Sarah Shelton, the daughter of John and Eleanor Parks Shelton, the owners of the Tavern from 1750–1764.
 Henry assisted his father-in-law by greeting and serving guests, tending bar, and entertaining with his fiddle playing.
-Working at the tavern exposed Henry to the legal world and in April 1760 at the age of 24, he obtained a license to practice law [needs citation].
+Working at the tavern exposed Henry to the legal world and in April 1760 at the age of 24, he obtained a license to practice law.